-Inside out righteousness desires a heart like God's.
-God is gracious (Exodus 34:6).
-He is generous with His resources (Matthew 20:15).
-When He walked this earth, Jesus Christ was gracious.
+Inside-out righteousness desires a heart like God's.
+God is gracious (Exod.
+34:6) and generous with His resources (Matt.
+20:15).
+Christ is gracious.
 When evil people hurled insults at Him, he did not retaliate (1 Peter 2:23).
-Instead, He entrusted himself, or literally handed himself over, to the gracious Father, who judges justly.
-Jesus modeled generosity with His resources.
-Though He was rich, for our sakes He became poor, so that through His poverty, we might become rich (2 Corinthians 8:9).
-When we are gracious, we recognize that our talent, treasure, and time come from God (Psalm 145:9).
-His greatest resource is Christ in us, who frees us from the enslavement to retaliation and the weariness of outside in righteousness.
+He was generous with His resources.
+Though He was rich, for our sakes He became poor, so that through His poverty, we might become rich (2 Cor.
+8:9).
+When we are gracious, we recognize that our resources come from God (Ps.
+145:9).
+His greatest resource is Christ in us.
+Christ frees us from the enslavement to retaliation and the weariness of outside-in righteousness.